YTFetcher CLI

 Multi-language Transcripts

-ytfetcher from_channel -c TheOffice -m 50 -f json --languages es en fr
+ytfetcher channel TheOffice -m 50 -f json --languages es en fr

 This command: